-Instruments that signify a loan made by an investor and are commonly called bonds.
-Fixed-income securities are issued by sponsoring entities which may include companies, institutions and governments.
-They are normally issued with defined regular income payments, or coupons, and a date at which the principal of the loan will be repaid.
+Are instruments that signify a loan made by an investor and are commonly called bonds.
+Fixed Income securities are issued by sponsoring entities which may include companies, institutions and governments.
+They are normally issued with defined regular income payments (coupons) and a date at which the principal of the loan will be repaid.

 A type of derivative instrument.
 A future is a contract giving the owner the right to buy or sell an underlying asset at a specified future date and at a specified price.